mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/13_docker-security-basics/README.md

-# Chapter 13: Docker Security Basics – Lab
+# Lab 13: Docker Security Basics – Lab

 ## Objective:
 Run container with limited privileges and a read-only FS.